Jvvne/Crypto_Portfolio_Clustering/README.md

 Pathlib

-Clone the repository to your local machine.
+1.Clone the repository to your local machine.

-Ensure you have the required libraries installed.
+2.Ensure you have the required libraries installed.

-Open crypto_investments.ipynb in Jupyter Notebook or Jupyter Lab.
+3.Open crypto_investments.ipynb in Jupyter Notebook or Jupyter Lab.

-Run the cells to see the analysis and visualizations.
+4.Run the cells to see the analysis and visualizations.